 In reality, selecting performance criteria comes down to one thing, determining how you will know if a job is being done well, identifying the elements that you are looking for from a job role and describing these elements specifically.

 A team leader might have a performance standard "holds their people accountable for delivering results".
 Great, however it is not specific and is difficult to measure.

 To clarify you may add some guidelines or clarifications such as

-One example: A numeric target, such as “serving 6 customers per hour” sounds good, however if you do not control the rate of customer arrivals then the measure is not within the employees control, as there maybe times when less than 6 customers per hour arrive.
+A numeric target, such as “serving 6 customers per hour”, sounds good.
+However, if the employee does not control the rate of customer arrivals then the measure is not within the employee’s control, as there may be times when there are less than 6 customers per hour.

 Motivating people is a challenge, one that is help by developing performance standards that are motivational.
 You can ensure that your performance standards are motivation by avoiding these common killers of motivation.

 If the targets are too soft your people will have no need to stretch, you will quickly find that no one is motivated to achieve soft targets.

 If your people do not believe that they can achieve their goals, they will not be motivated to try.